I have to admit that, until sometime in 1999, I thought one needed a Windows or Unix or Linux system to connect with the Internet.

 On a happier note, I gave Zeke a Future Domain TMC-850ibm SCSI card and 2 GB SCSI disk, in June 2005.
 The TMC-850 card includes a BIOS ROM that provides INT 013h services for the attached SCSI disk.
 That disk has about twice the speed of the parallel port based life support arrangement.
 It has given Zeke a whole new life.
 In 2009, Zeke turned 21!

 What is there not to like about this arrangement?
 First of all, it necessarily is limited to '386 processor (or, later) based systems.
 And, my rescue systems may be tricky to Boot on PCs with less than 16 MB of RAM.
-Also, I've encountered other Linux systems that tend to give more liberal BogoMIPS readings.
+Also, I've encountered newer Linux systems that give more liberal BogoMIPS readings on Pentium based (or, later) PCs.
 Well, there may be no good solution for this last issue.

 After a discussion of these things one day, Glenn McCorkle found source for a standalone version of the Linux BogoMIPS measurement.
 He made some 16-bit "Real Mode" DOS versions using the Borland C/C++ v3.1 compiler.
 While showing me the way, Glenn's makes had a couple of issues of their own.
 The best one's BogoMIPS measurements didn't track the measurements from my rescue systems very well, on some PCs.
 This may be seen to be due to it being a 16-bit, rather than a 32-bit, program.
 And, even though it was a 16-bit program, Glenn's best tool wouldn't run on an 8088 based PC.